Presidency of Ulysses S. Grant: Great Sioux War

-In 1874 gold had been discovered in the Black Hills in the Dakota Territory.
-White speculators and settlers rushed in droves seeking riches mining gold on land reserved for the Sioux tribe by the Treaty of Fort Laramie of 1868.
-In 1875, to avoid conflict Grant met with Red Cloud, chief of the Sioux and offered $25,000 from the government to purchase the land.
+In 1874, gold had been discovered in the Black Hills in the Dakota Territory.
+White speculators and settlers rushed in droves seeking riches, mining gold on land reserved for the Sioux tribe by the Treaty of Fort Laramie of 1868.
+These prospectors treated the natives unfairly when they moved into the area.
+In 1875, to avoid conflict, Grant met with Red Cloud, chief of the Sioux, and offered $25,000 from the government to purchase the land.
 The offer was declined.
 On November 3, 1875, at a White House meeting, Phil Sheridan told the President that the Army was overstretched and could not defend the Sioux tribe from the settlers; Grant ordered Sheridan to round up the Sioux and put them on the reservation.
 Sheridan used a strategy of convergence, using Army columns to force the Sioux onto the reservation.
-On June 25, 1876, one of these columns, led by Colonel George A. Custer met the Sioux at the Battle of Little Big Horn and part of his command was slaughtered.
+On June 25, 1876, one of these columns, led by Colonel George A. Custer, met the Sioux at the Battle of Little Big Horn and part of his command was slaughtered.
 Approximately 253 federal soldiers and civilians were killed compared to 40 Indians.

 Custer's death and the Battle of Little Big Horn shocked the nation.
 Sheridan avenged Custer, pacified the northern Plains, and put the defeated Sioux on the reservation.
 On August 15, 1876, President Grant signed a proviso giving the Sioux nation $1,000,000 in rations, while the Sioux relinquished all rights to the Black Hills, except for a 40-mile land tract west of the 103rd meridian.
-On August 28, a seven-man committee, appointed by Grant, gave additional harsh stipulations for the Sioux in order to receive government assistance.
+On August 28, a seven-man committee appointed by Grant gave additional harsh stipulations for the Sioux to receive government assistance.
 Halfbreeds and "squaw men" (A white man with an Indian wife) were banished from the Sioux reservation.
 To receive the government rations, the Indians had to work the land.
 Reluctantly, on September 20, the Indian leaders, whose people were starving, agreed to the committee's demands and signed the agreement.

 During the Great Sioux War, Grant came into conflict with Col. George Armstrong Custer after he testified in 1876 about corruption in the War Department under Secretary William W. Belknap (see below).
 Grant had Custer arrested for breach of military protocol in Chicago and barred him from leading an upcoming campaign against the Sioux.
 Grant finally relented and let Custer fight under Brig.
 Gen. Alfred Terry.
-Two months after Custer's death Grant castigated him in the press, saying "I regard Custer's massacre as a sacrifice of troops, brought on by Custer himself, that was wholly unnecessary – wholly unnecessary."
-As the nation was shocked by the death of Custer, Grant's peace policy became militaristic; Congress appropriated funds for 2,500 more troops, two more forts were constructed, the army took over the Indian agencies and Indians were barred from purchasing rifles and ammunition.
+Two months after Custer's death, Grant castigated him in the press, saying, "I regard Custer's massacre as a sacrifice of troops, brought on by Custer himself, that was wholly unnecessary – wholly unnecessary."
+As the nation was shocked by the death of Custer, Grant's peace policy became militaristic; Congress appropriated funds for 2,500 more troops, two more forts were constructed, the army took over the Indian agencies, and Indians were barred from purchasing rifles and ammunition.